navicore/actorflow.g8/README.md

-a [g8] template for the most minimal project of an Akka Stream integrated with an Akka Actor
+a [g8] template for a working digital twin starter project consisting of an Akka Stream and Akka Actors
 ---

 # UNDER CONSTRUCTION